lydell/vim-like-key-notation/readme.md

 ===============

 vim-like-key-notation requires that [`event.key`] and [`event.code`] are available on keyboard events.
-When this was written, only Firefox 32+ supports both of those.
-(You need to enable `event.code` by toggling the `dom.keyboardevent.code.enabled` pref, though).
+When this was written, only Firefox 38+ supports both of those by default.

 In case you haven’t heard about those two new properties of keyboard event objects, here’s a little summary.